-- Presentations or slideshows that provide a summary of the knowledge, skills, and work habits students have learned and the learning standards they have met.
+- Presentations or slideshows that provide a summary of the knowledge, skills, and work habits students have learned and the learning competencies they have met.

 NOTE: Districts will need to modify this policy to address all relevant school-based systems that support the completion of performance-based assessments and projects.
 For example, both exhibitions and portfolios often require appropriate scaffolding and support throughout the grades to prepare students to successfully complete in-depth culminating presentations at the end of high school.

-During the elementary, middle, and high school experiences students have opportunities to engage in project learning through exhibitions entail short- and long-term research, interdisciplinary study, and—depending on the context—formal presentations to educators, peers, families, and the public.
-Exhibitions are both a learning experience and a form of performance assessment that enable students to demonstrate the achievement of expected learning standards for a course, learning experience, subject area, or grade level, including the content-area and cross-curricular standards required for promotion and graduation.
+During the elementary, middle, and high school experiences students have opportunities to engage in project-based learning through exhibitions which entail short- and long-term research, interdisciplinary study, and—depending on the context—formal presentations to educators, peers, families, and the public.
+Exhibitions are both a learning experience and a form of performance assessment that enable students to demonstrate the achievement of expected learning competencies for a course, learning experience, subject area, or grade level, including the content-area and cross-curricular competencies required for promotion and graduation.
 In most cases, exhibitions are built on a project-based, inquiry-based, or community-based methodology that engages students in a multidisciplinary project, an investigation of real-world problems, or an exploration of issues that affect their community.

 D. Community Resources and Involvement